Get Involved

 The Finance Committee is a required committee per Saint Matthew’s bylaws.
 The bylaws have defined the committee as follows: A Chair appointed by the Rector from the Vestry, the Treasurer, the Parish Administrator and other lay members with a background in finance, administration, accounting or other relevant skills.
 The Finance Committee will review monthly statements, track spending and expenses, guide the annual budget process and offer insight on long-term strategic and financial planning.

 The Vestry serves as the “Board of Directors” for the church and is defined by the Saint Matthew’s bylaws as follows: The Vestry shall be agents and legal representatives of the Corporation in all matters concerning its Corporate property and may delegate responsibility for day-to-day operations to individuals or committees.
-The Vestry shall be the Rector, Senior Warden, Junior Warden and no more than twelve or less than six other regular Vestry members.
-In addition, the Treasurer and Clerk shall be ex-officio member of the Vestry with no vote, unless they are duly elected regular Vestry members.
+The Vestry shall comprise the Rector, Senior Warden, Junior Warden, and no more than twelve nor less than six other regular Vestry members.

 JESUS SAID COME AND SEE.
 FOLLOWING CHRIST’S EXAMPLE, WE INVITE YOU TO “COME AND SEE” OUR FAITH COMMUNITY – A COMMUNITY WHERE ALL ARE WELCOME, REGARDLESS OF ETHNICITY, GENDER, OR ANY OF THE OTHER “LABELS” OUR MODERN WORLD CREATES.
 WE ARE A SACRAMENTAL AND WORSHIP-ORIENTED CHURCH PROMOTING THOUGHTFUL DEBATE ABOUT WHAT GOD IS CALLING US TO DO AND BE AS FOLLOWERS OF CHRIST.